-We’re thrilled to announce the launch of The Resistance Hub Podcast, now available on Spotify.
-The release of this show is the next step in our mission to make the art and theory of resistance accessible to everyone.
+We launched The Resistance Hub Podcast on Spotify to make the art and theory of resistance accessible to everyone.
 Too often, these conversations are by elites, for elites.
-While policy-facing content matters, our brand is created for everyday people.
-We aim to help those who need to understand how these forces shape their lives.
+While policy-facing content is important, our brand is designed for everyday people — those who need to understand how these forces shape their lives.
+With 39 episodes now published, the show has grown into a weekly source of analysis covering news, doctrine, theory, history, and the practice of resistance and unconventional warfare.

 From unpacking world events to exploring the mechanics of social movement theory, each episode delivers tactical insight, evaluates classical strategies, and presents alternative approaches to modern challenges.
 Whether you’re facing business risk, social upheaval, or increasingly oppressive environments, The Resistance Hub can break it down in simple terms.